clk-99/Synthetic-data-thesis/README.md

 ## Part 2: Generating synthetic data from four public datasets using LISA.
 Four example datasets:
+1. Iris as an initial experiment dataset.
-1. Covertype: around half million observations.
+2. Covertype: around half million observations.
-2. Adult
+3. Adult
-3. Bank
+4. Bank
-4. Metro
+5. Metro

 # Experimental set-up
 Two seperate researches will run in parallel and apply the following techniques:
 - Decision tree based models: Adversarial Random Forest & CART
-- Deep generative models: GAN, VAE & DDPM
+- Deep generative models: CTGAN, TVAE & TABDDPM

 The evaluation procedure is similar for both and contains the following metrics:
 - Applying Machine Learning model to both original and synthetic data and compare performance.